nicksstapleton/blog/_posts/2023-09-03-logos-resources.md

 - An Old Testament Theology
 - BDAG / HALOT

 Discounts are always happening with Logos.
-If you [sign up for my newsletter](https://nickstapleton.ck.page) I'll keep you posted on special discounts Logos is running on my favorite resources and any free books they are giving away.
+You can read about ongoing discounts [here](https://nickstapleton.me/logos-discounts/).
+Also, if you [sign up for my newsletter](https://nickstapleton.ck.page) I'll keep you posted on special discounts and sales Logos is running on my favorite resources and any free books they are giving away.

 [![](/assets/images/IMG_0901.jpeg)](https://partner.logosbible.com/click.track?CID=453900&AFID=467957&nonencodedurl=https://www.logos.com/nickstapleton)